The function gpgme_op_encrypt encrypts the plaintext in the

 is passed to gpg.
 At least GnuPG version 2.1.14 is required to handle

 these options.
-The GPGME_ENCRYPT_WANT_ADDRESS
+The GPGME_ENCRYPT_WANT_ADDRESS flag is ignored

 in file mode.

-This keyword disables all keyword detection up to the end of the string.
+--This keyword disables all keyword detection up to the end of the string.
 All keywords are treated as verbatim arguments.

 To create a recpstring it is often useful to employ a strconcat style function.
 For example this function creates a string to encrypt to two keys: